Amit0617/ethRPCtoREST/README.md

 The middleware would be developed in Go, using the following packages and frameworks:

-- `ethclient`: A Go package that provides access to the Ethereum JSON-RPC API, allowing the middleware to communicate with Ethereum nodes and execute various methods and functions.
+- `ethclient`: A Go package that provides access to the Ethereum JSON-RPC API, allowing the middleware to communicate with Ethereum nodes and execute various methods andfunctions.
 The ethclient package supports both HTTP and WebSocket transports, and provides more methods for querying and interacting with the ethereum, such as BalanceAt, TransactionReceipt, FilterLogs, etc.
 - `Fiber`: A web framework for Go that is inspired by Express.js, a popular framework for Node.js.
 Fiber provides a fast, easy, and flexible way to create a REST API endpoint that accepts HTTP requests from users and returns responses in JSON format.
 - `jsonschema`: A Go package that implements JSON Schema, a standard for validating and describing JSON data. jsonschema allows the middleware to define and use schemas that specify the rules for mapping and converting the requests and responses between the REST and the JSON-RPC formats.

 The middleware would have the following components and functionalities:

 1. A REST API endpoint that accepts HTTP GET and POST requests from users, with query parameters or request body respectively.
 The endpoint would parse the request and validate it against a predefined schema that defines the REST format for Ethereum methods and parameters.
-The endpoint would also handle any errors or exceptions that may occur during the parsing or validation process.
+The endpoint would also handle any errors or exceptions that mayoccur during the parsing or validation process.
 2. A JSON-RPC client that sends JSON-RPC requests to an Ethereum node, using the ethclient package.
-The client would map the request from the REST format to the JSON-RPC format, using a predefined schema that defines the mapping rules.
+The client would map the request from the REST format to the JSON-RPCformat, using a predefined schema that defines the mapping rules.
 The client would also receive JSON-RPC responses from the Ethereum node and convert them to the REST format, using another predefined schema that defines the conversion rules.
 3. A response handler that sends REST responses back to the user, along with any relevant headers or status codes.
 The response handler would also handle any errors or exceptions that may occur during the conversion or execution of the requests.

 ## Roadmap